syncfusion-content/javascript-docs/js/RichTextEditor/HowTo.md

 ## RTE - Spellcheck Integration

 We have integrated spellcheck with RTE component.
 This spellchecker will validate the text present in RTE and provide suggestion in both context menu and dialog mode.

+This can be achieved application side using RTE custom tools.
+We have rendered spellcheck control in RTE iframe element and using custom tool spellcheck dialog mode rendered.

+N> We have prevent the spellcheck context menu using "contextBeforeOpen" event and get the spellcheck suggestion list merge to RTE context menu.

 {% highlight html %}